-Some tests are standard practice for such companies and brands, and other animal tests are carried out because of local laws in importing countries (such as China) that require all beauty products to be tested on animals before they are allowed to be sold in that country.
-So some companies and brands may state that they don't support animal testing, but they would not be on the cruelty-free list because they choose to sell their products in countries that require animal testing.
+Some tests are standard practice for such companies and brands, while other animal tests are carried out because of local laws in importing countries (such as China) that require all beauty products to be tested on animals before they are allowed to be sold in that country.

-The list below shows companies that use animal testing as well as particular brands that are tested on animals for any or all of the reasons we mention above:
+The following list shows companies that use animal testing, as well as particular brands that are likely to test on animals due to importing laws in countries like China.

-- If after reading this you have struck a cruel company off your shopping list, please contact their customer feedback to let them know why you won't buy into animal cruelty
+- If after reading this you've struck a cruel company off your shopping list, please contact their customer feedback team to let them know why you won't buy into animal cruelty